 Make sure you are using the correct audio output

-If more than one audio output is connected to your computer, Windows may be streaming audio through through the wrong device.
+If more than one audio output is connected to your computer, it is possible that Windows broadcasts the sound through the wrong device.

-Above the volume slider you will see the name of the current device, if you have more than one enabled.
-Click this name, then select the option you want to use from the list.
+Above the volume slider, you will see the name of the current device, if you have more than one enabled.
+Click on that name, then select the option you want to use from the list.

 Check all audio cables and wireless connections